gorealtime/docs/source/index.rst

 Your first application
 -----------------------

-Before you're able to do anything on gorealtime you must create an application.
+Before you're able to do anything on spate you must create an application.
 This is a straightforward process so this guide won't cover it in detail.